Make your voice heard!

 #UnitedAgainstTheDragon is born.

 The pressure is showing first results.
 Workers, owners, and the government sit for ongoing tripartite negotiations.
-However, the owners still continue to stall proceedings and deny workers their legally-owed arrears.
-The talks (and actions) will continue…
+However, the owners still reefuse to pay up.
+They also threaten with moving the entire factory to a different city.

 What do workers in Bangladesh have to do with us?